 Below are the more basic terms which may be helpful to know.
 In addition we recommend reviewing How to Choose a Garden Hose for an expanded glossary of hose types, materials, and functionality.

-Flow rate - refers to the volume of water passing through the hose per unit of time—typically is measured in gallons per minute (GPM) or liters per minute (LPM) and is influenced by hose diameter, water pressure, and any restrictions in the hose or attachments
+- Flow rate - the volume of water passing through the hose per unit of time—typically measured in gallons per minute (GPM) or liters per minute (LPM)

-Hose thread - also known as “GST”, the grooves cut onto garden hose fittings that allow the hose to perfectly connect with a tap or attachments without leaking; in North America we typically use the standardized thread size of ¾” GHT
+- Hose thread - also known as “GHT” or Garden Hose Thread, threads are grooves cut onto garden hose fittings that allow the hose to perfectly connect with a tap or attachments without leaking; in North America we typically use the standardized thread size of ¾” GHT

-PSI - "Pounds per Square Inch" is a unit of pressure measurement indicating the water pressure that the hose can withstand—a “maximum PSI rating” displays the highest pressure a garden hose can handle without bursting or leaking
+- PSI - "Pounds per Square Inch" is a unit of pressure measurement.
+A maximum PSI rating displays the highest pressure a garden hose can handle without bursting or leaking

 Image: Everlasting Garden Hose in Warm Grey with brass fittings